Jordynns/Wojtek-Network/Technical-Documentation.md

      - edit sudo file: nano /etc/pam.d/sudo
      - add: auth required /lib/x86_64-linux-gnu/security/pam_google_authenticator.so below/above @include common-auth depends on whether you want the system to ask for a token before or after entering the password
      - Save file and exit.
-     - Log out from termin and log in again.
-Try to use sudo privileges and check if MFA work correctly e.g.@ sudo ls or sudo apt update
+     - Log out from terminal and log in again.
+Try to use sudo privileges and check if MFA work correctly e.g.: sudo ls or sudo apt update

 <div align="center" id="testing--validation">
   <h1>Testing & Validation</h1>